nvimdev/dashboard-nvim/README.md

 - `g:dashboard_custom_section` customs your own sections.

-  It's a dictionary whose entries will be your DIY shortcuts.
+  It's a dictionary (or function returning a dictionary) whose entries will be your DIY shortcuts.

   Each entry will be an object that must contain attribute `description` and attribute `command`: